dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Global system dataflow",
 ) <global_dataflow>

-The nature and type of data that are exchanged between the AI agent and both the local database and third-party APIs will be later discussed.
+The nature and type of data that are exchanged between the AI agent and both the local database and third-party APIs are discussed in each individual segment, dedicated to the respective components.

 Components are designed as modular and independent services, each containerized using Docker#footnote("https://www.docker.com/"), first released in 2013 by Docker Incorporated.